Icosahedron Surface Area Calculator (Regular)

 SA / V = 8.6603 × s² / (2.1817 × s³) = 3.969 / s.

-For a virus building its protein shell, this matters: less surface per unit volume means less protein needed per unit of genetic-material storage.
-Icosahedrons strike a balance between manageability (only 20 face types to copy) and efficiency.
+For a virus building its protein shell, this matters.
+Less surface per unit volume means less protein per unit of genome stored, and the icosahedron strikes the balance between that efficiency and having only one subunit shape to manufacture.

 Compared to a sphere: